 Microfluidics in Food Industry: Food Testing & Agriculture

 Food safety analysis is important to control food contamination and quality.
-It is needed to construct effective methods for fast and accurate food safety sensing on-site. .
+Constructing effective methods for fast and accurate food safety sensing on-site is needed.
+Microfluidic systems can quickly and accurately analyze food samples for contaminants, pathogens, chemical residues, and other quality control parameters, reducing the time required for testing and analysis.

 Microfluidics to recognize fake honey